 Most people buy 529 (Prepaid College) plans before their children are diagnosed with as ASD.
 A 529 plan can still be used towards college as usual but make sure you do not make your ASD child the beneficiary of any 529 plan, as it will count against his assets for SSI.

 There is a new law called the ABLE Act.
 Achieving a Better Life Experience Act of 2014 or the ABLE Act of 2014 - Amends the Internal Revenue Code to establish tax-exempt ABLE accounts for individuals with a disability to pay certain expenses of such individuals, including expenses for education, housing, transportation, employment support, medical care, and certain life necessities.
 Defines "individual with a disability" as an individual who is eligible to receive certain supplemental security income benefits under the Social Security Act.
-To see if it's been enacted in your state, go to NDSS.org.

 Requires ABLE accounts to be disregarded in determining eligibility for Medicaid benefits and for purposes of determining eligibility for other means-tested federal programs.

 Career Training and Personal Planning for Students with Autism Spectrum Disorders: A Practical Resource for Schools, by Vicki Lundine and Catherine Smith

 This is a book for educators but may also be beneficial to parents who want to help facilitate their child’s program

 A curriculum designed to motivate and guide students with disabilities and their families as they begin early transition planning for life after high school.